jordanhalase/chatter/README.md

 ### View Mode

 By default, the editor is set to **view** mode.
+This is shown in the upper right of the window.
 In view mode, the user can easily browse through the loaded chat.
 View mode has the following controls:

 | Key | Function |
 | --- | -------- |